P.L.E.A. LAB

 Keely Allain

 Allain, K. M., Kruisselbrink, E., Wilford, M. M., Fitzgerald, R. J., & Anderson, P. (2026).
 From Feeds to IDs: The contaminating effect of social media compared to mugbooks.
-Accepted as a paper presentation for the annual conference of the American Psychology-Law Society, Reno, NV.
+Presented as a paper presentation at the annual conference of the American Psychology-Law Society, Reno, NV.

 2024 AP-LS Student Travel Award